DLopez43/Chatbox/README.md

 - Allowing chat bubbles to align to the designated sender side ( User bubble to the right and incoming message tom the left)

 ## Allure for Iterating on this Project
+- A chat feature is a flexible application that can be used and embeded in many applications